Code-Institute-Submissions/lilychuang78-milestone1/README.md

 The Aim:
 This project is to build a personal protfolio website for potential recruiters.
-The website includes a navigation of home page, work experiences, skills, contact form, project (links), and download (cv link).
+The website includes a navigation of home page, work experiences, skills, contact form, project (links), and download (cv link).<br />
 <br />
 Development Tools:<br />
 Github<br />